waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Navigation Note: Counters at (12,1)-(9,2) block direct left movement.
 Must go down to Row 3 to bypass them.
 - Status: Inside Elevator.
 Moving to controls to check for Basement button.
 - Confirmation: Elevator has a B1F button!
 Going down to investigate.
-- Status: Arrived at B1F via Elevator.
-Exiting to investigate.
-- Status: Exiting Elevator to Dept Store Basement.
-- Status: Walking South to exit Elevator into B1F.
+- Status: Solving Box Puzzle.
+Interacting with Machop at (7, 7).
 - Observation: Dept Store B1F contains Machops and crates.
 Looks like a warehouse area.
 - Hypothesis: The ladder at (17, 2) might lead to the restricted section of the Underground (behind the locked door).
 - Navigation: To reach the east side (Ladder), I must pass through the gap in the central wall at (12, 8).